Adults

 - Current programs and events

 Perk up your Tuesday mornings at the Chatham Library and join us for a game of Bridge!
-No registration is required. - Book Bingo – Saturday, January 4th, 11:00 am
+No registration is required. - Mother’s Day Movie Trivia Bingo – Tuesday, May 5, 6:00 pm

 Come to the Chatham Library crochet and knitting club to meet like-minded craft enthusiasts!
 Bring your projects, exchange tips, and enjoy the camaraderie of fellow yarn lovers.
-There is no formal instruction, but all skill levels are welcome. - Book Bingo – Saturday, February 1st, 11:00 am
+Basic instruction provided; all skill levels are welcome. - Bob Ross Painting Challenge – Wednesday, May 13, 4:00 pm

-While supplies last, take home a Cricut craft kit!
+While supplies last, take home a Mermaid Treasure!
 Craft kits are for teens and adults.
 Limit 2 per person.
 Everything is provided except the glue and optional extras.
-Instructions for the video are included in the kit. - Galentines Movie Trivia Bingo – Thursday, February 13th, 6:00 pm
+Instructions for the video are included in the kit! - Veterans Coffee Club – Friday, May 29, 2:00 pm

 - Volunteers general info and application